abarbu/objectnet-template-tensorflow/README.md

 # Overview
 This repository contains a boilerplate for those wishing to build a custom docker image for the [ObjectNet Challenge](https://eval.ai/web/challenges/challenge-page/726/overview).
 It assumes you have a custom model which you intend to submit for evaluation to the ObjectNet Challenge.
+This template contains starter code for [these instructions](https://abarbu.github.io/objectnet-challenge-doc-ibm-dev/dockerfile-from-scratch.html).

 If your model is built using PyTorch, a more comprehensive docker template along with instructions can be found at [Creating your Docker image from the PyTorch template](https://abarbu.github.io/objectnet-challenge-doc-ibm-dev/dockerfile-from-template.html).